 Because they are all connected through the system ground, all neutral wires in the same grounded electrical system should have the same electrical potential.
 With a few notable exceptions, neutral wires are typically insulated for the same voltage as line conductors.

-Why Does My Neutral Wire Have Voltage
+Reasons Why Does Your Neutral Wire Have Voltage

 Amount of Voltage on My Neutral